PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 ### Popular registries (*aka* image libraries)

 At the time of writing, Docker Hub hosts a much wider selection of container images than Sylabs Cloud.
 This includes Linux distributions, Python and R deployments, as well as a big variety of applications.

 Bioinformaticians should keep in mind another container registry, [Quay](https://quay.io) by Red Hat, that hosts thousands of applications in this domain of science.
 These mostly come out of the [Biocontainers](https://biocontainers.pro) project, that aims to provide automated container builds of all of the packages made available through [Bioconda](https://bioconda.github.io).

 Nvidia maintains the [Nvidia GPU Cloud (NGC)](https://ngc.nvidia.com), hosting an increasing number of containerised applications optimised to run on GPUs.

+Right now, the Sylabs Cloud Library does not contain a large number of images.
+Still, it can turn useful for storing container images requiring features that are specific to Singularity (we will see some in the next episodes).

 > ## Pull and run a Python container ##